 An insurance policy that bridges the gap between the insurance company payout and finance company settlement (or original vehicle cost) in the event of total loss or theft of the vehicle

-A form of security used in support of a finance agreement where a third party acts as surety in the transaction between the finance company and customer
+A form of security used in support of a finance agreement where a third party guarantees to make the repayments owed to the finance company by the customer in the vent that the customer is unable to make them.

 This is set by the manufacturer or finance company and allows the customer to know the least amount the car will be worth at a point in the future.
 It is normally the guaranteed maximum balloon payment, or Optional Final Payment a customer would need to make in order to gain title to a vehicle on a Personal Contract Purchase (PCP).
 The GMFV is calculated after taking into consideration the retail price of the vehicle, the length of time the customer wants to keep the vehicle and the mileage they will cover during that time.